-Environmental, social and corporate governance (ESG) factors are sources of risk to the Scheme's investments, some of which could be financially material, over both the short and longer term.
+Environmental, social and corporate governance (ESG) factors are sources of risk to the Group's investments, some of which could be financially material, over both the short and longer term.
 These potentially include risks relating to factors such as climate change, unsustainable business practices, and unsound corporate governance.
-The Trustee seeks to appoint investment managers who will manage these risks appropriately on their behalf and from time to time reviews how these risks are being managed in practice.
+The Trustees seek to appoint investment managers who will manage these risks appropriately on their behalf and from time to time reviews how these risks are being managed in practice.

 2.7.
-Counterparty risk
+Credit risk

-This is the risk that one party to a contract (such as a derivative instrument) causes a financial loss to the other party by failing to discharge a contractual obligation.
+This is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.